 5. Eliminate 96% of Blue Light and Protect Eyes and Sleep with Expresso Glasses

-- When you need the big guns for almost guaranteed no-effect on melatonin-production and healthy eyes-blue blocking, go for the ultra-dark lens of these blockers.
-We use them anytime it's dark outside and we're inside under light, watching any screen from TV to YouTube to Hulu or scrolling on our phones.
-Our go to for a good nights sleep: Coffee tinted lenses
+When you need the big guns to maximize melatonin production and blue light blocking, go for the ultra-dark lens of these glasses.
+We use them when it's dark and we're inside under artificial light, watching any screen from TV to YouTube to Hulu or scrolling on our phones.
+Our go to solution for a good night's sleep: Coffee tinted lenses.

 6. Use Software to Adjust the Range Of Blue Light On Your Device

-- Install Flux on your Computer Screen-it can change the color temperature of you screen to eliminate some or almost all of the blue-light, but you'll still be exposed to the digital LED lighting that is part of any screen.
+Install Flux on your computer screen.
+It can change the color temperature of you screen to eliminate much of the blue light your screen emits, however, be aware that you'll still be exposed to the digital LED lighting that is part of any screen.

-- Give Nightshift a whirl on your iPhone--program to come on at 7:00 pm.
+Give Nightshift a whirl on your iPhone and program it to come on at 7:00 pm.
 It gives you the ability to adjust the blue light on the screen to warmer tones.
 You can set it up to come on automatically at any time.
-Just like with Flux, you won't eliminate the LED from the screen, but the warmer tones will help with the color of light you're exposed to.
+Just like with Flux, you won't eliminate the LED lighting from the screen, but the warmer tones will help with the color of light to which you're exposed.

 7. For a Good Night's Sleep, Be Mindful of Other Sources of Blue Light In Your Home

-- Mom may not approve, but it's actually safer for your eyes to watch TV then read a book on your phone or tablet because it is farther away-plus you're skin benefits- the further you are from a screen.
-Even better-wear orange or expresso glasses while you watch TV.
+Mom may not approve, but it's actually healthier for your eyes to watch TV than to read a book on your phone or tablet.
+The farther you are from a screen, the better it is for your eyes, plus you're skin benefits too.
+Even better: wear orange or expresso glasses while you watch TV.